 1. Peer review policy

-Discovery Medicine adopts double-blind peer review.
+Discovery Medicine adopts a double-blind peer review.
 Reviewers should judge the manuscript objectively and respect the intellectual independence of authors.
 In no case is personal criticism appropriate.
-Reviewers should explain and support their judgments in a clear way that editors and authors may understand the basis of their comments.
+Reviewers should explain and support their judgments in a clear way so that Editors and authors may understand the basis of their comments.

 Before accepting to review a manuscript: